MorganTL/Coure-selection-algorithm/README.txt

 -----------
 How to use:

-Step 1, Download "input.txt" and "course selection redux.exe"
+Step 1, Download "input.txt" and course_selection_redux (Terminal edition).exe or course_selection_redux (Dark UI edition).exe
-Step 2, input your course options
+Step 2, input your course options in the "input.txt" file or in the exe (if you are using Dark UI editiion)
 --------------------------------
-Type in your class in the "input.txt" file under the following format:
+Type in your class under the following format:

 §1: If a class has ONE time slot: